|

 position.

-- Board members who vote
+members who vote

 analysis to determine if that really is the best choice.

-Most people would agree that it is bad policy to allow
+Most people would agree that it

 individuals to make decisions about things they do not understand.
-Yet every
+Yet

-day, board members make countless decisions without understanding the financial
+day, board members make countless decisions without understanding the

 ramifications of those decisions.

-And so, herewith, some policy recommendations to help
+And so, herewith,

-information, to spark your boards thinking about the financial reports
+information, to spark your board’s thinking about the financial reports

 they discuss and vote on every month.

-If you think your board is
+you think your board is

-accountable for the money more than anything else, read this
+more than anything else, read this

 now